 - Earned a master’s degree in journalism from Murray State University

 What it’s like to work with me: I like to think I’m easy to work with.
 I’ve been told that a few times, so I suppose there’s some truth there.
 I have no problem with editors changing my work.
 They're doing their job.
-I like to get work done early well before the deadline bell rings, preferring instead to deliver at least a day early, and sometimes ridiculously early.
+I like to get work done early and well before the deadline bell rings, at least a day early, oftentimes even earlier.
+I spent five years on the business end of an editor’s desk, deadlines I understand – and respect.

-How I describe my writing style: As you read my website, I think you’ll sense my style: breezy, conversational, digestible, engaging (I hope!), casual and (my favorite) human.
-My aim is always to make writing easy to read with lots of one-syllable words.
+How I describe my writing style: Breezy, conversational, digestible, engaging (I hope!), casual and (my favorite) human.
+My aim is always to make writing easy to read with lots of one-syllable words, varied sentence lengths and a uniform tone.

 How I describe my freelance writing business: I’m a generalist -- I like learning about many different areas while thinking about how I can best share what I’m learning with readers.
 I once saw a sign hanging in a newspaper office that read: “Pity the poor reader.”
 Sure, my first allegiance is always to my clients.
 But ultimately, it’s always about readers, getting them to think, feel and act how my clients want.